 LearnDash is one of the most popular and favorite LMS plugins among WordPress users.
 Apart from small scale and medium businesses, it is also used by several fortune 500 companies and major Universities to create different courses, train, and educate learners.

 Its ‘must-have’ strong features, splendid course designs, ultra-fast speed, and pocket-friendly pricing makes LearnDash a viable option for opening your online school, course marketplace, and even corporate training business.

 Pros of LearnDash

-- Offers power-packed functions – Lets you create professional courses with drag and drop course builder, provides distraction-free environment for learners, enables you to schedule or drip-feed lessons or content based on prerequisites, offers monetization options, and plenty more.
+- Offers power-packed functions – Lets you create professional courses with drag and drop course builder, provides a distraction-free environment for learners, enables you to schedule or drip-feed lessons or content based on prerequisites, offers monetization options, and plenty more.

-- Easy to use – LearnDash is extremely user-friendly and comes with modern interface.
+- Easy to use – LearnDash is extremely user-friendly and comes with a modern interface.
 Plus, it’s super easy to set up and get started ASAP.

-- Smooth third party integrations – This extension is compatible with all the popular WordPress themes.
+- Smooth third-party integrations – This extension is compatible with all the popular WordPress themes.
 Moreover, it also integrates easily with 3rd party plugins to enable discussion forums, reward points and badges, allow memberships, etc.

 - Control and Flexibility – You have full control over your courses and learners at all times.
 And, you also have the flexibility to choose colors, logos, course displays, lesson options, etc.

 - Great support and documentation – LearnDash is known for its super active and responsive support team when it comes to addressing and resolving queries in time.
 In addition, it also has detailed documentation available on its site which you can refer to anytime.

 - Extensive business suitability – You can use this plugin to kickstart any small to large scale eLearning ventures such as Online school, Course marketplace, Corporate training platform, healthcare training, etc.